bg

 • What is the difference between CRV and veCRV?

-• How does Curve minimise impermanent loss?
+• How does Curve minimize impermanent loss?

 • Can I lose money by providing liquidity on Curve?